David T. Plante, MD, PhD

 University of Wisconsin-Madison

 Jesse earned his Bachelor's degree in Psychology with a double minor in Chemistry and Classical Studies at the University of Arizona (2012).
-Jesse worked as a research assistant in Dr. Richard (Dick) Bootzin's Sleep Research Laboratory where he developed a fundamental understanding of sleep methodology, utilization and analysis of sleep diary and actigraphic data, and proficiency with polysomnographic (PSG) application and interpretation using 6-channel electroencephalography (EEG).
+Jesse began his Sleep journey as a research assistant in Dr. Richard Bootzin's Sleep Research Laboratory, where he developed a fundamental understanding of sleep methodology, utilization and analysis of sleep diary and actigraphic data, and proficiency with polysomnographic (PSG) application and interpretation using 6-channel electroencephalography (EEG).
 He joined Dr. Plante's Laboratory in June of 2013 as a Research Specialist within the Department of Psychiatry.
 In Fall of 2017, Jesse began his pursuit of a doctoral degree in Clinical Psychology at the University of Wisconsin-Madison, under the primary mentoring of Dr. Plante.
-Jesse's current research interests primarily focus on improving the assessment, classification, and treatment of pathological hypersomnia, as well as the ability of commercial sleep trackers as sleep-wake estimators, for both clinical and research purposes.
-Looking ahead, Jesse intends to pursue a career that bridges the clinical, research, and industry domains, while specializing in Behavioral Sleep Medicine.
+Jesse's primary research program focuses on improving the assessment, classification, and treatment of hypersomnolence without known etiology.
+Additionally, he has developed a supplementary program purposed to clarify the ability of commercially available sleep tracking devices as sleep-wake estimators, for both clinical, research, and recreational purposes.
+Jesse previously served as the Sleep Research Society (SRS) Trainee Member At-Large (2020-2021) and currently provides support to the SRS Communications Committee.
+He is also affiliated as a trainee member with the Society of Behavioral Sleep Medicine and the World Sleep Society.
+Looking ahead, Jesse intends to pursue a career that bridges the clinical, research, and industry domains.
+He strives to be licensed as a Clinical Psychologist, with a specialty in Behavioral Sleep Medicine.